EEParker/aspnetcore-vueclimiddleware/README.md

 First, be sure to switch Vue Cli or Quasar Cli to output distribution files to wwwroot directly (not dist).

 * Quasar CLI: regex: "Compiled successfully"
-* Vue CLI: regex: default or "running at" or "Starting development server"
+* Vue CLI: regex: "Compiled successfully" or "running at" or "Starting development server" depending on version
  >the reason for **`Starting development server`** ,the npm-script running checkpoint:
  Although the dev server may eventually tell us the URL it's listening on,
                     it doesn't do so until it's finished compiling, and even then only if there were